vetertann/token_racer/README.md

 - `Q` or `Ctrl+C` — Quit

 ## Getting Started
-Just python token_racer.py in your console.
+Just enter your precious API key and then python token_racer.py in your console.